-Abstract- This paper addresses a critical gap in wearable sensors for monitoring pressure ulcers, focusing on heel pressure ulcers, a high-risk area.
-In This study, a wearable pad for monitoring pressure ulcers in bedridden patients was developed.
+Abstract-This paper addresses a critical gap in wearable sensors for pressure ulcer monitoring, focusing on heel pressure ulcer, a high-risk area.
+In This study, a wearable pad for monitoring pressure ulcers on bedridden patients was developed.
 The pad integrates pressure and temperature sensors into a comfortable fabric bandage, allowing for data collection and analysis.
 Machine algorithms classify sensor readings as healthy or risky, with a user-friendly display communicating the risk level.
-The wearable pad is tested on three individuals, recording the difference between a heel without a pressure ulcer and one with an existing one.
-This wearable sensor pad's successful development and validation could revolutionize early detection and prevention strategies for bedridden patients, improving health outcomes and reducing healthcare costs.
+The wearable pad is tested on three individuals, recording the difference between a heel without pressure ulcer and one with an existing pressure ulcer.
+The successful development and validation of this wearable sensor pad could revolutionize early detection and prevention strategies for bedridden patients, improving health outcomes and reducing healthcare costs.

-Index Terms- Pressure ulcer, wearable pad, monitoring sensors, heel pressure injuries.
+Keywords-pressure ulcer, wearable pad, monitoring sensors, machine learning